Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-AreaSearch's latest postcode level ATO data, released for financial year 2022, indicates Swanbourne - Mount Claremont's median income among taxpayers is $69,181.
-The average income in this area is $139,631.
-Nationally, these figures place Swanbourne - Mount Claremont in the top percentile.
-In comparison, Greater Perth has a median income of $58,380 and an average of $78,020.
+AreaSearch's latest postcode level ATO data for financial year 2022 indicates that Swanbourne - Mount Claremont SA2 had a median income among taxpayers of $69,181 and an average income of $139,631.
+This places it in the top percentile nationally.
+In comparison, Greater Perth's median income was $58,380 with an average of $78,020.
 Based on Wage Price Index growth of 14.2% since financial year 2022, current estimates for Swanbourne - Mount Claremont would be approximately $79,005 (median) and $159,459 (average) as of September 2025.
-Census data reveals that household, family, and personal incomes in Swanbourne - Mount Claremont rank highly nationally, between the 90th and 98th percentiles.
-The data shows that 41.2% of residents (4,333 people) fall into the $4,000+ income bracket, unlike regional trends where 32.0% fall within the $1,500 - $2,999 range.
-Higher earners represent a substantial presence with 51.9% exceeding $3,000 weekly.
-After housing costs, residents retain 88.7% of their income, reflecting strong purchasing power in the area.
+Census data shows that household, family, and personal incomes in Swanbourne - Mount Claremont rank highly nationally, between the 89th and 98th percentiles.
+The majority of residents, 41.2% or 4,333 people, fall into the $4000+ income bracket, unlike regional trends where most residents earn within the $1,500 - 2,999 range.
+Higher earners are prevalent in the area, with 51.9% exceeding $3,000 weekly.
+After housing costs, residents retain 88.7% of their income, reflecting strong purchasing power.
 The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income